Overview

 | Jul cohort | 100% | 93% | 82% | 74% | 63% |

-The upward trend in later cohorts shows that product or onboarding improvements are working.
-Period-based churn would blend these cohorts and mask the improvement signal entirely.
+The upward trend in later cohorts shows product or onboarding improvements are working.
+Period-based churn would blend these cohorts together and hide that signal entirely.

 Build cohort tables in a spreadsheet using acquisition month as rows and period number (months since acquisition) as columns.
-Populate with the surviving percentage of the original cohort size.
+Populate each cell with the surviving percentage of the original cohort size.

 Churn by Product Tier

-Aggregate churn hides where the problem actually lives.
+Aggregate churn hides where the actual problem lives.
 Segment your churn rate by:

-- Geography — especially relevant if you have India-specific or region-specific pricing
+- Geography, especially relevant if you run India-specific or region-specific pricing

-High churn in a single tier or channel is a targeting or onboarding problem.
-High churn across all tiers points to product-market fit or competitive pressure.
+High churn concentrated in one tier or channel points to a targeting or onboarding problem.
+High churn spread across all tiers points to product-market fit or competitive pressure instead.

 Warning Signs of Impending Churn

 Churn is a lagging indicator.
-By the time a customer cancels, the decision was made weeks or months earlier.
-Watch for:
+By the time a customer cancels, the decision usually got made weeks or months earlier.
+Watch for a few things:

-- Payment failure without retry — a passive churn signal that is often misclassified as involuntary churn but actually reflects deliberate non-renewal
+- Payment failure without retry, a passive churn signal that often gets misclassified as involuntary churn when it actually reflects a deliberate non-renewal

 Score each account on these signals weekly.
-Accounts that cross a risk threshold should trigger an automatic outreach sequence or CSM alert before the cancellation decision is made.
+Accounts that cross a risk threshold should trigger an automatic outreach sequence or CSM alert well before the cancellation decision is final.

 Key Terms